10 Worst Cities for Drunk Driving (2022) Report

 - The economic cost of drunk driving is $132 billion per year

-Since the late ’70s, when traffic fatalities peaked, both the U.S. government and organizations have been creating campaigns to reduce drunk driving and its dangers.
+Since the late 1970s, when traffic fatalities peaked, both the U.S. government and organizations have been creating campaigns to reduce drunk driving and its dangers.
 Mothers Against Drunk Driving (MADD), for instance, was formed in 1980.
+Other road safety initiatives include Road to Zero and VisionZero.

 Today, drunk driving is still a serious issue, accounting for 28% of all fatal car crashes in the US.